Azure/AzOps/docs/wiki/Azure-Pipelines.md

 ## Configure using Azure CLI in PowerShell

-This is the fastest and easiest way to get started using AzOps.
 The PowerShell script below will set up a new project or use an existing if it already exists.
 The account used to sign in with Azure CLI need to have access to create projects in Azure DevOps or have the owner role assigned to an existing project.

 - The script will:
   - Create a new repository and import the official [AzOps Accelerator](https://github.com/Azure/AzOps-Accelerator.git) repository